ConsumerAffairs Unaccredited Brand

 Worst policies with this gov't. airline.
 Wrongly typed name on ticket with spelling mistake of just 1 character.
 Indigo re-corrected the name within 2 minutes and sent the itinerary but Air India being highly rude refused to change that 1 alphabet of name's spelling and asked to cancel the nonrefundable flight and book a new flight.
 If services are so bad and cannot help on customers on such small issues too, then why would people prefer gov't. airlines.This proves private airlines are much better than Air India.
 I would never again book a flight with Air India and will make sure none of my acquaintances did.

-Air India Company Profile
+Air India Company Information

 - Company Name: